Please follow & like us :)

 • Lemon juice: Lemon is not always used in making Pesto alla Genovese, but I love it and think it really brightens the sauce.

-• Trenette Pasta: This is the traditional pasta used for this recipe, but a good substitute would be linguine, which frankly is easier to find in our local grocery store.
+• Trenette Pasta: This is the traditional pasta used for this recipe, but a good substitute would be linguine, which is, frankly, easier to find in our local grocery store.
+A good-quality pasta will hold the sauce best.
+Follow my pasta buying guide to select the best pasta.

-• Green beans: Use fresh or frozen green beans that have been cut to about 1″ pieces.
+• Green beans: Use fresh or frozen green beans that have been cut into about 1″ pieces.

 4 photos showing the steps to make pasta with a pesto sauce.